 - Visitation rights are not the same as child support – This one doesn’t vary too much from state to state.
 But what many parents may not know is that just because a parent doesn’t pay child support, that doesn’t mean that they don’t still have visitation rights.
 In Florida, a parent is legally allowed to see their child, even if they are behind on child support.

-- Looking for a clerk in Florida? – If you’re looking for more information on county clerks, and legal resources, you can check out this website, which will allow you to find a clerk easily.
+- Looking for a clerk in Florida? – If you’re looking for more information on county clerks, and legal resources, you can check out The Florida Court Clerk & Comptrollers Site, which will allow you to find a clerk easily.